 Accompanied by UNESCO trained facilitators, the trained communities will conduct pilot inventories over a period of about 4-6 months to test the existing methodologies of community-based inventorying in urban contexts, and thereby develop their capacity to continue this work in the future.

-The first phase was launched in October 2018, with the group of pilot cities involving communities in George Town (Malaysia), Harare (Zimbabwe) and Kingston (Jamaica).
+The first phase pilot cities: George Town (Malaysia), Harare (Zimbabwe) and Kingston (Jamaica).

 News and activities: